GitPaulo/pisstools/README.md

 A way to piss off other developers by making it exceptionally annoying to open developer tools on your website.

+### TODO

+- [ ] More detection methods?
+Deal with false positives?
+  - Find out a clever way other than common to bypass anti scripts
+- [ ] Only spam network tab on open
+- [ ] Obfuscate CSS?
+- [ ] Fuck around and shuffle HTML?
+- [ ] Configuration would be nice o7

 ## Usage

 As npm package,